 P.S.
 Be sure to check out this lesson here:

-Please let us know if you have any other inquiries.
+Thank you for posting!
+Please let us know if you have any inquiries.

 I am not good but the sit is Super

 Thanks for posting.
 Native Korean and Sino Korean numbers are used in different situations.
 A few things to remember: